Ampère Museum

-The Ampère Museum is a museum of the history of electricity dedicated to André-Marie Ampère (1775–1836).
+The Ampère Museum is a science museum near Lyon, France.
+It is specialized on the history of electricity and its applications and is dedicated to André-Marie Ampère (1775–1836).
 The museum is located in Poleymieux-au-Mont-d'Or at approximately 15 km from Lyon by road and is housed in the house where André-Marie Ampère spent part of his youth.
 It was awarded the "Maisons des Illustres" (Illustrious house) label in 2013.

+The museum includes a garden with panoramic views of the surrounding countryside, as well as a 17th-century family chapel.

 The Ampère Museum has received the EPS historical site label (2021) awarded by the European Physical Society and the IEEE Historic Milestone label (2023) awarded by the IEEE.

 History

 In 1928, Hernand and Sosthenes Behn, American businessmen, of French origin by their mother, co-founders of the multinational company ITT, which at that time was developing its activities in France, on the advice of Paul Janet and as patrons of the arts, acquired the former Ampère property which had just been put up for sale.
 They donated it to the "Société française des électriciens", which two years later entrusted it to the Society of Friends of André-Marie Ampère.
 The museum was inaugurated on 1 July 1931.